codeburl/watson-to-sheets/README.md

 # watson-to-sheets
 Connect your Google Sheets with IBM’s Watson APIs to get sophisticated, AI-powered analysis inside your spreadsheets without writing any code.

 This project adds a new (custom) menu to any Google Sheet that reads data and settings from your spreadsheet and sends it to the Watson APIs.
-The menu is powered by Google Apps Script (included in this repository), but does not require any coding.
+The menu is powered by a Google Apps Script (included in this repository), but does not require any coding.

 ## Watson Natural Language Understanding

 IBM advertises their Natural Language Understanding service as “a cloud native product that uses deep learning to extract metadata from text such as entities, keywords, categories, sentiment, emotion, relations, and syntax.”
-What that means in practical terms is that this API can analyze webpages and extract information like whether it's positive or negative (sentiment), what it focuses on (categories and concepts), and any people, cities, or organizations that get mentioned (entities).
+What that means in practical terms is that this API can analyze webpages and extract information about its overall sentiment (positive or negative), what it focuses on (categories and concepts), and any people, cities, or organizations that get mentioned (entities).
+You can check out IBM’s demo [here](http://dte-nlu-demo.mybluemix.net/self-service/home).

-This script brings the power of that service to your spreadsheets by reading a list of URLs you want to analyze, sending those URLs to IBM following your (configurable) settings, and adding the results in a clearly readable format to a new sheet.
+This script brings the power of that service to your spreadsheets by reading a list of URLs or cells with text that you want to analyze, sending that data to IBM for analysis following your (configurable) settings, and adding the results in a clearly readable format to a new sheet.

 ### Getting Started